stollander33/docs/docs/users/user_guide.md

 1. you configured a correct hostname in your .projectrc
 2. production mode is enabled
-3. your stack is already started (with rapydo start), in particular the nginx container is expected to be running
+3. your stack is already started (with `rapydo start`), in particular the nginx container is expected to be running

+If you want to issue a certificate without starting the container, you can use `rapydo ssl --volatile`

-Let's Encrypt certificates expire in 90 days, you can renew them by executing again the `rapydo ssl-certificate` command.
+Let's Encrypt certificates expire in 90 days, you can renew them by executing again the `rapydo ssl` command or by setting a cronjob like this:

+`0 0 * * 2 cd /prj/path && COMPOSE_INTERACTIVE_NO_CLI=1 /usr/local/bin/rapydo ssl --no-tty > /logs/cron.log`

 ## Upgrade to a new version

-We assume that you already have a working deployment of your project (let's name it YOUR_PROJECT) based on version X and you want to upgrade to the new version Y.
+Let's assume that you already have a working deployment of your project (let's name it YOUR_PROJECT) based on version X and you want to upgrade to the new version Y.

 **1 - Stop the current stack**